-The Extreme Weather and Climate Change program at Davis focues on extreme weather events, including tropical and extratropical cyclones, heat waves, droughts, atmospheric blocks and other features which have the potential for large socioeconomic damage.
+The Extreme Weather group at Davis focuses on extreme weather events, including tropical and extratropical cyclones, heat waves, droughts, atmospheric blocks and other features which have the potential for large socioeconomic damage.
 The IPCC special report on extreme weather reports with confidence that the next century will see substantial warming, with a corresponding increase in regional temperature extremes and drought conditions, increases in the frequency of heavy precipitation events in wet areas, and increases in tropical cyclone wind speeds.
 Forcing from anthropogenic sources, including carbon dioxide emissions, have already been responsible for a roughly 1 degree increase in global temperatures since the pre-industrial era.
 However, the question of the influence of human activity on the frequency and magnitude of extreme weather events of the past decade has remained largely unanswered.
 Students in extreme weather are working to better understand extreme weather and how extremes will be changing over the next century.

 Select a faculty member's name below to visit their web page.